rymcu/nuxt-auth/docs/README.md

 ## Quick Setup

-1. Add `@andychukse/nuxt-auth` dependency to your project
+1. Add `nuxt-auth` dependency to your project

 ```bash
 # Using pnpm